jmhuer/jmhuer.github.io/mini_book/docs/independent/varycharm.md

 <br>

- In this blog post we define the task of varying the harmonic complexity of music automatically along with a baseline method in accordance to music theory.
+ In this post we define the task of varying the harmonic complexity of music automatically along with a baseline method in accordance to music theory.
 In addition, we propose metrics for evaluation.
 Experiment to show that our proposed method outperforms other baseline methods.

 <br>